Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

-Some self-directed individual retirement accounts (IRAs) allow you to invest in crypto assets.
-With Traditional IRAs, which are tax-deferred, you can get a break from taxes now, but you’ll have to pay taxes on your gains later when you withdraw funds from the account.
+Some self-directed IRAs allow you to invest in crypto assets.
+With traditional IRAs, which are tax-deferred, you can get a break from taxes now, but you’ll have to pay taxes on your gains later when you withdraw funds from the account.
 With Roth IRAs, you pay taxes upfront, but won’t have to pay taxes on any gains when you withdraw.

-An important factor to consider when deciding between a Traditional and Roth IRA is whether you expect to be in a higher tax bracket or lower one in retirement.
-If you expect to be in a higher tax bracket, a Roth IRA would work better, while a Traditional IRA would be more advantageous if you expect to be in a lower tax bracket.
+An important factor to consider when deciding between a traditional and Roth IRA is determining whether you’ll be in a higher tax bracket or a lower one during retirement.
+If you expect to be in a higher tax bracket, a Roth IRA would work better, while a traditional IRA would be more advantageous if you expect to be in a lower tax bracket.

 Gift Your Crypto

-Rather than selling your crypto and realizing capital gains, you can gift your crypto to someone and get tax-savings in return for your generosity.
-You can give up to $15,000* per person without any of it being subject to a gift tax and it’ll be as if you never had that crypto to begin with.
+Rather than selling your crypto and realizing capital gains, you can gift your crypto to someone and receive tax-savings in return for your generosity.
+You can give up to $15,000* per person without any of it being subject to a gift tax.
+It’ll be as if you never had that crypto to begin with.

 The recipient will be subject to the capital gains tax when he or she sells your crypto gift.
-But if you provide the recipient with the date and purchase price of the crypto, the IRS allows the recipient to adopt your holding period, which can help qualify the gift for long-term gains, and your cost basis, which might help decrease the recipient’s capital gains.
+But, if you provide the recipient with the date and purchase price of the crypto, the IRS allows the recipient to adopt your holding period, which can help qualify the gift for long-term gains and your cost basis.
+This might help decrease the recipient’s capital gains.